 How does it work?
 As infants even before we develop verbal language, the brain begins focusing on images to make sense of the world.
 The images often lead to story telling even without the use of words.
 This can best be understood by recalling a favorite childhood memory.
 Your brain will compose a visual picture of the memory even before you are able to articulate the memory with verbal language.
 Children are better able to grasp this concept since they are not tainted by the stigmas society tends to instill in us as adults.

-Adults who are willing to try sand tray therapy often discover new revelations and peace through the sand.
+Adults who are willing to try sand tray therapy often discover new revelations and peace through the sand and it is especially beneficial when working through trauma.
 From individuals, to families, to couples, sand tray therapy is useful for all ages if you allow yourself to be open to the process.